awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 To modify an Amazon RDS event, call the Amazon RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyEventSubscription.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyEventSubscription.html)\.
 Include the following required parameter:
 + `SubscriptionName`

-## Adding a Source Identifier to an Amazon RDS Event Notification Subscription<a name="USER_Events.AddingSource"></a>
+## Adding a source identifier to an Amazon RDS event notification subscription<a name="USER_Events.AddingSource"></a>

 You can add a source identifier \(the Amazon RDS source generating the event\) to an existing subscription\.

 ### Console<a name="USER_Events.AddingSource.Console"></a>

 You can easily add or remove source identifiers using the Amazon RDS console by selecting or deselecting them when modifying a subscription\.
-For more information, see [Modifying an Amazon RDS Event Notification Subscription](#USER_Events.Modifying)\.
+For more information, see [Modifying an Amazon RDS event notification subscription](#USER_Events.Modifying)\.

 ### AWS CLI<a name="USER_Events.AddingSource.CLI"></a>